GrandComicsDatabase/gcd-django/README.md

 Contact: gcd-tech-team
 via [gcd-tech](http://groups.google.com/group/gcd-tech/)

-### Closed branches
-The `newsearch` branch is dead- it was used to add Elasticsearch to the system.

-The `mycomics` branch is dead - it was used to collection management to the site.

-The `django-17` branch is dead - it was used to upgrade to django 1.7.

 ## History of the Code

 This version of the GCD web application was initially written in Python using